What is public liability insurance and what cover is required?

 Public liability insurance won’t cover you retrospectively, so you should have it in place as soon as you start to interact with members of the public.

-If you’re a freelancer, contractor, or small business owner, Crunch can help you find business insurance tailored to you.
+If you’re a freelancer, contractor, or small business owner, Crunch can provide business insurance tailored to you.
 Get an instant quote today.

 Our Small Business Insurance guide will help you learn what type of insurance your business needs to operate from a legal perspective, as well as additional insurances which may be right for your business.